Leafwing-Studios/leafwing-website/content/blog/ecs-gui-framework/index.md

 8. State management
    1. Keeping track of the state of persistent features of your UI
    2. Filled text, radio buttons, animation progress, whether menus are open or closed, dark/light mode, etc.
-   3. In `bevy_ui`, state is stored as components on entities (or rarely, as global resources)
+   3. In `bevy_ui`, state is stored as components on entities (or rarely, as global resources).
+This works extremely well!
 9. Data transfer
    1. Transferring data from the UI to other data stores and vice versa
    2. In the context of Bevy, the "other data store" is the ECS `World` that stores all of your game / app state